railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 The figures :ref:`fig-stfrst` and :ref:`fig-stfrord` show the change of stock levels for one product managed Make to Order and another managed Make to Stock.
-The two figures are taken from Open ERP's :guilabel:`Future Stock Forecast` report, available from the product form.
+The two figures are taken from OpenERP's :guilabel:`Future Stock Forecast` report, available from the product form.

 .. _fig-stfrst: